taublast/DrawnUi.Maui.Demo/README.md

 _The current development state is __PRE-ALPHA__, some features remain to be implemented, the project is active._

+Library repo will go public at Alpha stage, Pre-Alpha nuget package is already available to be consumed.

 ## What's new

 *  Initial demo push.